What is Dementia?

 People with dementia often struggle to focus and take longer than usual to complete fairly basic activities.
 In particular, they may find it hard to develop and follow a plan, such as shopping lists, recipes and keeping track of monthly bills.

 There are many ways to categorise the various stages of dementia, especially given the variety of subtypes.
-However, one of the common ways to categorize the dementia experience is the three-stage model.
+However, one of the common ways to categorise the dementia experience is the three-stage model.

 In the early stages, persons with dementia may have trouble remembering words and names, misplace things more frequently, become easily confused or show poor judgement with planning and decision making.
 They may also experience changes in their mood and a loss of interest in activities they once enjoyed.